+Weed seedlings emerging in soil cracks

 BROAD-LEAVED WEED CONTROL OPTIONS INCLUDE:

-- Defy 4.0 l/ha + Nirvana 2.5 l/ha
+- Defy\ + Nirvana

 - Nirvana 4.5 l/ha

 - Stallion 3.0 l/ha

 - Basagran SG is the only option as a post emergence spray but is restricted to a narrow timing window

-GRASS-WEED CONTROL OPTIONS INCLUDE:

-Stratos Ultra @ 1.5-4 l/ha applied from 3 node stage of the crop until before the crop canopy prevents adequate spray penetration

-Fusilade Max @1 - 1.5 l/ha which can be applied from the four true leaf stage to before flower buds visible

-Falcon which can be applied before the flower buds are visible at 1.5 l/ha

-APPLICATION DATE REASON HERBICIDE OPTION Pre - emergence Broadleaved weeds Nirvana Stallion Defy Post - emergence Grass Weeds Stratos Ultra Before first flower buds visible Wild Oats Fusilade Max Falcon

-DISEASE MANAGEMENT
+\Defy has off-label approval for beans

-- Fungal diseases can reduce bean yields by up to 50% - Rotation can help predict Downy Mildew and Ascochyta problems - Bean fungicides should be applied preventively for best effect

-The main diseases which attack beans are: Chocolate Spot (Botrytis fabae, B. cinerea)
+GRASS-WEED CONTROL OPTIONS INCLUDE: Stratos Ultra @ 1.5-4 l/ha applied from 3 node stage of the crop until before the crop canopy prevents adequate spray penetration Fusilade Max @ 1 - 2.0 l/ha which can be applied from the four true leaf stage to before flower buds visible APPLICATION DATE REASON HERBICIDE OPTION Pre - emergence Broadleaved weeds Nirvana Stallion Defy Post - emergence Grass Weeds Broadleaved weeds Stratos Ultra Basagran SG Before first flower buds visible Wild Oats Fusilade Max Falcon DISEASE MANAGEMENT - Fungal diseases can reduce bean yields by up to 50% - Rotation can help predict Downy Mildew and Ascochyta problems . - Bean fungicides should be applied preventively for best effect The main diseases which attack beans are: Chocolate Spot (Botrytis fabae, B. cinerea) This is the main bean disease in Ireland and requires control in most cases.
 Symptoms appear as brown spots, which enlarge to give a more damaging aggressive phase in cool, wet or damp weather.

-Autumn sown beans are more likely to suffer yield losses, especially where the plant population is high and the crop becomes tall.
+Autumn sown beans are more likely to suffer yield losses, especially where the crop is tall & dense.

+note the flower infection and abortion

 Ascochyta (Leaf and Pod Spot)

-This disease is easily preventable by using disease free seed and good rotations.
+This disease is easily confused with Cercospora (below) but is very preventable by using disease free seed and good rotations.
 Volunteer beans (in a following cereal crop) will almost always display the characteristic symptoms on their leaves and later, their stems.
 The main yield effect is from lodging as the disease weakens the stem.
 Control with fungicides is rarely warranted in spring beans, but is quite common in autumn drilled crops.
 All Seedtech beans are certified Ascochyta free by DAFM.

-Cercospora leaf spot (CLS)

-An occasional disease in cool, dry springs.
-Cercospora was common in Ireland in 2020 but it is probably under-reported due to its similarity to Chocolate Spot lesions and Ascochyta lesions.
+Ascochyta lesion with 'target' and black pycnidia Cercospora leaf spot (CLS) An occasional disease in cool, dry springs.
+Cercospora can be common in Ireland, but it is probably underreported due to its similarity to Chocolate Spot lesions and Ascochyta lesions.
 It is a caused by the fungus Cercospora zonata and is soil-borne.
 Cercospora spread is limited in warmer weather (May/June) and specific fungicides may not be warranted.
 Cercospora lesions are more angular and darker than Chocolate Spot and often have concentric circles, whereas Chocolate Spot does not.
 It differs from Ascochyta lesions in that Cercospora does not have pycnidia (dots) in the lesion.
 Generally, Cercospora lesions develop early in the season, Chocolate spot is later.
 Herbicide and frost damage can be confused with fungal diseases.

-Downy Mildew (Peronospora viciae)

-Beans grown in tight rotations are often the first affected by this disease, however all crops are at risk given warm, humid weather.
-As it is related to Potato blight, it's symptoms are similar with a brown/grey growth on the underside of leaves.
+Cercospora leaf spot (CLS) Downy Mildew (Peronospora viciae) Beans grown in tight rotations are often the first affected by this disease, however all crops are at risk given warm, humid weather.
+As it is related to Potato blight, its symptoms are similar with a brown/grey growth on the underside of leaves.
 This makes its early detection and extent in a crop difficult to see, early in its disease cycle.
 Varietal resistance is important.
-Lynx and Fanfare have good mildew resistance on the DAFM list 2021.
+Lynx and Victus and have good mildew resistance on the DAFM list 2024.
 NIAB/PGRO recommend a fungicide should be applied if Downy Mildew is seen on >20% of plants especially if present before flowering.

-Rust (Uromyces fabae)

-Rust is characterised by numerous small reddishbrown pustules on the leaves.
+Early Downy Mildew symptoms - brown/grey fungal growth Rust (Uromyces fabae) Rust is characterised by numerous small reddishbrown pustules on the leaves.
 Usually, rust infection occurs too late for serious damage to occur.
 Infection during flowering and pod set is more damaging.